hunterxcobby/100-days-of-code/log.md

    - Defined what Makefiles are and their role in automating software builds.

 2. **When, Why, and How to Use Makefiles:**
-   - Discussed the scenarios when Makefiles are beneficial.
+   - learned the scenarios when Makefiles are beneficial.
    - Explored the basics of using Makefiles to automate build processes.

 3. **Rules in Makefiles:**
-   - Introduced the concept of rules in Makefiles.
+   - learned the concept of rules in Makefiles.
-   - Demonstrated how to set and use rules to build targets.
+   - implemented how to set and use rules to build targets.

 4. **Explicit and Implicit Rules:**
    - Explained the difference between explicit and implicit rules in Makefiles.
    - Showcased examples of both explicit and implicit rules.

 5. **Common/Useful Rules:**
-   - Discussed common and useful rules in Makefiles.
+   - learned common and useful rules in Makefiles.
    - Explored how these rules can simplify the build process.

 6. **Variables in Makefiles:**
-   - Introduced the concept of variables in Makefiles.
+   - learned the concept of variables in Makefiles.
-   - Demonstrated how to set and use variables for compiler flags.
+   - implemented how to set and use variables for compiler flags.

 7. **Review of a Simple Makefile:**
    - Reviewed and improved a simple Makefile.